 Unlike point source pollution, which comes from a defined permitted source like industrial and sewage treatment plants, nonpoint source pollution (NPS) comes from many different and diffuse sources.
 NPS occurs when runoff from rainfall and snowmelt cause erosion and wash various pollutants from the land into our local waterways and potentially into our local waterways.
 In addition, these pollutants can also enter the groundwater via karst recharge, without the benefit of any natural filtration or dilution.
 This is a significant issue, as most of the surface streams and rivers in the region are dependent on groundwater recharge for their base flow, rather than surface runoff.
-Many of the streams/creeks in Frederick County are on the State's impaired waterways list, and warrant future efforts to improve water quality.
+The majority of the streams in Frederick County and the City of Winchester are on the state's impaired waters list and warrant efforts to improve water quality.
 Volunteer efforts are underway to correct such situations.